reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 We define a route by associating it with one or more callback functions called handler functions, which are executed when the application receives a request to the specified route (endpoint) and the HTTP method is matched.

-Next, let us add a route to tell our Express application which can handle a GET request to our server sent to the root path: `/`:
+Let us now add a route to tell our Express application that will enable it to handle a GET request to our server sent to the root path: `/`:

 ```js
 const express = require('express');